eeei3/CapstoneProject/devwork/pseudocode.md

 # Start of program
-Get player username
+- Get player username

-Get a randomized list from the 151 pokemon and the user selects which ones they want
+- Get a randomized list from the 151 Pokémon and the user selects which ones they want

-Game selects a random opponent from a list of enemies
+- Game selects a random opponent from a list of trainers

-Create enemey's roster of pokemon
+- Create enemey's roster of Pokémon from the local file

 ## Until either the enemy has been defeated or the player has been defeated
-Give the player their turn to battle

-The pokemon attacks

-THe enemy makes their turn to battle

-the pokemon attacks
+- The player will attack first

+- The opposing trainer will attack

+- The player and the opposing trainer will keep going till a conclusion is made
 ## If the player wins

-They progress to the next more difficult enemy
+- The player will face trainers with increasing difficulty, and better Pokémons

 ## If the player is defeated

-They restart the entire program
+- The player will restart from the beginning of the game if they lose